grammyjs/website/site/docs/guide/deployment-types.md

 The solution to this is to _make sure not to run into timeouts_ in the first place.
 But, if you do, you really want to know that this is happening, so that you can investigate and fix the problem!
 For that reason, you want the error to occur in your logs.
-Setting the timeout handler to `'return'`, hence suppressing the timeout and pretending that nothing happened, is exactly the opposite of useful behavior.
+Setting the timeout handler to `"return"`, hence suppressing the timeout and pretending that nothing happened, is exactly the opposite of useful behavior.

 If you do this, you're in some sense using the update queue in Telegram's webhook delivery as your task queue.
 This is a bad idea for all of the reasons described above.